nicobou/satie/SATIE-OSC-API.md

 ## Node messages

-Nodes are instances of audiosources, effects or processes.
+Nodes are instances of audio sources, effects or processes.
 Nodes also belong to groups.
 There are three ways of addressing a node:

 -   source - individual instance of type `audiosource` or `effect`
 -   group